-- Monday through Friday: Outside the hours of 8:00 a.m.-5:00 p.m. - Saturday or Sunday: During any period of at least four hours
+- Monday through Friday: Outside the hours of 8:00 a.m.-5:00 p.m.

+- Saturday or Sunday: During any period of at least four hours

 These session(s) may be covered by the practice's own providers or with providers from another of the Contractor's Network PCPs (ACPP) or Participating PCPs (PCACO) such that one practice site may cover the weekend or after-hours sessions for a maximum of two other practices.
 If the practice utilizes another practice site for this coverage, EOHHS encourages the Contractor to utilize practice sites that are located in close geographic proximity to the practice.
 In addition, any providers staffing such sessions (including those at another practice site) must have access to the practice's EHR and must document the visit within the practice's EHR.
-Sessions cannot be those offered by a third-party or a group unaffiliated with the primary care practice as described above, unable to access the practice's EHR, or unaffiliated with the practice's patient population.
+Sessions cannot be those offered by a third-party or a group unaffiliated with the primary care practice's patient population.
 At least 4 hours shall be in-person.
 At least 4 hours must fall on a weekend day.
 Providers staffing after-hours or weekend sessions shall communicate any visits during those sessions to the Enrollee's primary care provider.
 The Contractor or the practice shall communicate to Enrollees where to access after-hours or weekend sessions.